Lesterpaintstheworld/terminal-velocity/style_guide.md

 # Style Guide for Terminal Velocity

+### Style Guide for Terminal Velocity

 ### Initial Assessment Findings
+- **Strengths**: The style guide provides clear guidelines on tone and formatting, essential for maintaining consistency.
+- **Weaknesses**: Some sections could benefit from more detailed examples.
 - **Strengths**: The style guide provides clear guidelines on tone and formatting, essential for maintaining consistency.
 - **Weaknesses**: Some sections could benefit from more detailed examples.
 ### Tone and Voice Examples